Moab Photography Workshop: Off Road Adventure

 All age levels are welcome.
 Moderate physical activity is involved on this photography workshop, so a good sense of balance is needed.
 We’ll drive to each location then walk to the best position. *Please reach out if you have any limitations.

-Canyons, Arches, Mountains
+Canyons, Desert, Mountains

 We will be exploring lesser known red rock formations near Canyonlands National Park & surrounding area.
 Imagine desert-scape with giant sandstone formations, canyon mazes and mountain backdrops.